JACoW-org/docs-ECRIS/docs/ContributedAbstracts/SSpcodes.md

 To automatically assign programme codes with this utility it is necessary to assign programme codes to both **Sessions** and **Session Blocks**.

-Since IPAC uses a mapping of one session block for each session, the codes will be identical for both.
+Since ECRIS uses a mapping of one session block for each session, the codes will be identical for both.
 Please refer to the instructions on [how to create sessions](..//InvitedOrals/SSpcodes.md#sessions) and on [how to create session blocks](../InvitedOrals/SSpcodes.md#session-blocks) to define, respectively, the **Session Code** and the **Session Block Code** (called "Programme code" as well in the Indico screens).

 ---